 - Read your essay backwards.
 This may sound a bit silly, but when reading in sequential order, your brain has a tendency to piece together missing information, or fill in the blanks, for you.
 Reading each sentence on its own and backwards can help you realize not only typos and mistakes in grammar, but that you may have forgotten an article here and there, such as “a” or “the.”

 - Read your essay out loud.
 This forces you to read each word individually and increases your chances of finding a typo.
 Reading aloud will also help you ensure your punctuation is correct, and it’s often easier to hear awkward sentences than see them.

 - Check for consistency.
 Avoid switching back and forth from different tenses.
 Also, if you refer to a particular college in the essay, make sure it is the correct name and is consistent throughout the piece.
 You don’t want to reference two different schools in the same paper!

 6. Tying up loose ends

 Celebrate finishing what you started.

-Writing the essay takes time and effort, and you should feel accomplished.
-When you submit your essay, remember to include your name, contact information, and ID number if one was provided when applying, especially if you send it electronically to a general admission e-mail account.
-Nothing is worse than trying to match an essay with no name (or an e-mail address such as firstname.lastname@example.org) to a file.
+Writing the college essay takes time and effort, and you should feel accomplished.
+When you submit your essay, remember to include your name, contact information, and ID number if your college provided one, especially if you send it to a general admission e-mail account.
+Nothing is worse than trying to match an application essay with no name (or an e-mail address such as firstname.lastname@example.org) to a file.
 Make sure to keep copies of what you sent to which schools and when—and follow up on them!
 Be certain the college or university you are applying to received your essay.
 You don’t want all that hard work to go to waste!